Is it true that Havanese Dogs are Hypoallergenic?

 his will reduce your chance of having an uncomfortable allergic reaction by a lot.
 Brush gently once a day or once a week, but make sure you don’t forget.

 Why Are Havanese Dogs Hypoallergenic?

 You may be wondering what makes a Havanese hypoallergenic, or a hypoallergenic dog breed?

 At this point, you are probably curious how a fluffy dog like the Havanese is able to be hypoallergenic and low shedding.
 This can be summed up in two unique qualities this lovely animal has which sets it apart from other hypoallergenic dog breeds.
-First is that the Havanese does not drool copiously as other dogs do.
+The first is that the Havanese does not drool copiously as some dogs do.

 Many people don’t know this, but what humans are generally allergic to is the dog’s dander and saliva.
 Because the Havanese keeps its yucky saliva in its mouth, this isn’t a problem for people with allergies.

 The second is the dog’s coat itself.
 Their coat is double-layered, silky smooth, and hardly sheds a scrap of hair.
-This means it produces way less irritating dander than other dogs do.
+This means it produces way less irritating dander in comparison to other various dogs.